Pierce County COVID-19 data update: Outbreaks in businesses and care facilities – The Suburban Times

 Tacoma-Pierce County Health Department announcement.

-Businesses and long-term care facilities had 84 outbreaks with 754 cases, a 13% decrease in the number of outbreaks and a less than 10% decrease in associated cases from last week.
+Businesses and long-term care facilities had 76 outbreaks with 590 cases, an 11% decrease in the number of outbreaks and a 28% decrease in associated cases from last week.

-We added no new larger outbreaks (10 or more active cases) and closed 2.
+We added 2 new larger outbreaks (10 or more active cases) and closed 1.

 Learn about outbreak definitions and find more data in the Outbreaks section at tpchd.org/covid19cases.